krr-up/flatland/encodings/attempt_03/README.md

 Going forward, there are a few things to consider:
 * Making sure this encoding works appropriately for this use case before moving on
 * Adding functionality for multiple agents — starting to explore conflict detection and resolution
-* Translate Flatland-generated environments into ASP facts so that new environments can be quickly created
+* Translating Flatland-generated environments into ASP facts so that new environments can be quickly created
 * Including visualization capability